Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 Many of these skills are necessary for sales, especially in sales of high-ticket items, such as houses and buildings.

-What I rather see is some sort of hybrid situation.
+What I rather see is some hybrid situation.

 More real estate agents and other real estate professionals may make the most out of proptech to their advantage.